sigino/CarmaLinkAPI/definingReportConfig.md

 <h2>Defining a report configuration</h2>
-For each report of interest, the API user must send configuration information to the appropriate URI.
-This Report Configuration Update object in JSON format characterizes the vehicle activity that should be detected, and will have some or all of the following fields:
+For each type of event of interest, the API user must send configuration information to the appropriate URI.
+This *Report Configuration Update object* in JSON format characterizes the vehicle activity (aka 'the event') that should be detected, and will have some or all of the following fields:

 > :information_source:
 >